mgolshenas/Thesis/README.md

 - Evaluation metrics (RMSE and R²)

-## 12. U-Net Regression on Raster Values
+## 12. Module_CNN_Raster_Prediction

 **Purpose**
-- Trains an Encoder-Decoder (U-Net style) 2D CNN to predict raster values (e.g., DEM) using local patch features extracted from the raster at sampled points.

-**Inputs**

- X_patches: 2D patches extracted from the DEM raster (input features).

- y_patches: Corresponding target patches from the DEM raster (output values).

- subset_pixels_gdf: Coordinates of sampled points.

- raster_path: Path to the target raster (DEM).

- patch_size: Size of the 2D patches to extract.

-**Process**
+Trains a Convolutional Neural Network (CNN) model to predict a Digital Elevation Model (DEM) raster using multiple filtered raster layers as input features.
+The script builds a regression matrix, extracts edge-aware patches, trains the model, and generates a full predicted raster output.

+**Process Overview**

+Load all input raster files from the specified folder.

+Read the reference DEM raster and extract its metadata and extent.

-1. Generates random sampling points within the raster bounds.
+Generate random sampling points across the DEM extent.

-2. Loops over digit positions and target values to filter rasters (optional).

-3. Builds a regression matrix from filtered rasters and sampled points.
+Build a regression matrix from all input rasters at sampled point locations.

-4. Extracts 2D patches centered at sampled points from the DEM raster.

-5. Converts patches to arrays with shape (patch_size, patch_size, 1).
+Normalize input rasters and target DEM values.

+Extract image patches (edge-aware) for each sampled point.

-6. Splits patches into training and testing sets.
+Split data into training and validation sets.

-7. Defines an Encoder-Decoder (U-Net style) CNN:

-8. Encoder: Convolutional layers, max pooling, and dropout.

-9. Decoder: UpSampling layers, convolution, concatenation with encoder features, and resizing using Lambda.

-10. Output: Linear activation for regression.

-11. Compiles the model using Adam optimizer, mean squared error (MSE) loss, and mean absolute error (MAE) metric.

-12. Trains the model on training patches with validation on test patches.

-13. Evaluates performance using RMSE and R².
+Define and train a CNN model (encoder-decoder with skip connections).

+Predict DEM values for the entire raster using batched edge-aware patches.

+Compute evaluation metrics (RMSE and R²).

+Save the predicted DEM raster as GeoTIFF with the original spatial profile.

 **Output**

-- Trained Encoder-Decoder 2D CNN model (model).
+Console logs for data shapes, model training progress, and evaluation scores.

+Saved predicted DEM raster (DEM01_predicted.tif).

-- Evaluation metrics:
+Reported metrics:

-- RMSE (Root Mean Squared Error)
+Root Mean Squared Error (RMSE)

-- R² (Coefficient of Determination)
+Coefficient of Determination (R²)

+Total execution time printed at the end.